DSASC/JordanFishSkinMicrobiome/README.md

-# Krotman and Yegraliev et al. 2019
+# Krotman and Yegraliyev et al. 2019

 This repository accompanies the publication
 **Dissecting the factors shaping fish skin microbiomes in a heterogenous inland water system**